-Most discussion about Druid happens over email, github, and IRC.
+Most discussion about Druid happens over email and GitHub.

 Druid is a community-led project and we are delighted to receive contributions of anything from minor fixes to big new features.